BAkinmarin/the-cleaning-hack-calculator/README.md

 > To maintain a line length of 79 characters, I had to extensively recode and restructure the program.

 <a name="bugs"></a>
-## **Bugs**
+## Bugs

+### Solved Bugs

-### Feedback Message - Details Accepted
+Feedback Message - Details Accepted

-> Unable to get sequence of notification messages in email validation function working - program currently displays when user email is invalid but not when all details have been entered correctly. **Fixed**
+- Unable to get sequence of notification messages in email validation function working.
+Feedback displayed when email is invalid but not when all details have been entered correctly.

+  - Fixed this by moving the feedback message from update_worksheet to get_user_details.

-### Validation - User Name Field
+Validation - User Name Field

-> Unable to get validation to stop users entering numbers into name field. **Fixed**
+- Unable to get validation to stop users entering numbers in name field.

-> Unable to get validation to accept spaces. **Fixed**
+  - Fixed this by switching from try and except statements to if and print statements.

-> Unable to get validation to accept hyphenated names.
+- Unable to get validation to accept spaces in name field.

+  - Fixed this by adjusting to request user inputs their full name, as preferred by The Cleaning Hack owner.

-### Validation - Property Details
+Validation - Property Details

-> Unable to handle exceptions for special characters or alphabets in number of rooms fields. **Fixed**
+- Unable to handle exceptions for special characters or alphabets in number of rooms fields.

+  - Fixed this by adopting Code Institute's Love Sandwiches data validation code using try and except statements to convert string input to integers.

+### Unsolved Bugs

+Validation - User Name Field

+- Unable to get name validation code to allow hyphenated names.

 <a name="deployment"></a>
 ## Deployment